heroku/heroku-cli-plugin-data-connectors/README.md

   --source=source    (required) The name or ID of the database instance whose change data you want to store --store=store      (required) The name or ID of the database instance that will store the change data

+DESCRIPTION
+  Read more about this feature at https://devcenter.heroku.com/articles/heroku-data-connectors

 EXAMPLES
   $ heroku data:connectors:create --store kafka-lovely-12345 --source postgresql-neato-98765 --table public.posts
   --table public.comments